hawley-jeffrey-bah/payment-accuracy/website/pages/programs/hhs-administration-for-children-and-families-acf-head-start.md

       on errors discovered through HHS Office of Inspector General audits, HHS program reviews, and Single Audits.
     Mitigation_Strategy: app3_1
-  - Action_Taken: Completed
-    Completion_Date: The corrective action was not fully completed this reporting period
-    Description_Action_Taken: Errors are primarily attributed to failing to adhere to the statutory requirements of the Head Start program.
-The training corrective actions taken by HHS include working with grant recipients in areas such as procurement, source documentation, cost allocation, allowability of cost and other common fiscal challenges that lead to payment errors.
-HHS also enhanced the Head Start monitoring tool to include transaction reviews.
-    Mitigation_Strategy: atp3_1
   Confidence_Level: 95% to <100%
   End_Date: 09/2022
   Hide_Improper_Payment_Estimates_Doughnut_Chart: false